Updated 28 July 2021.

 All the public rooms in the house will be open for you to look around or work in while you are here.
 If a room is being used by another resident to work in, please be respectful of physical distancing and not touching their workspace.
 You will be allocated work space(s) for the period of your residency.
 If at any point you would like to change your work space, you can have a chat with one of the management team to plan this.

-Please ensure that 2m physical distancing is upheld in all other spaces at Hospitalfield, excluding the Refectory and Café, where 1m physical distancing is in place.
+Please ensure that 1m physical distancing is upheld in all spaces at Hospitalfield, including the Refectory and Café.

 Room capacity has been formulated using Scottish Government guidance and the capacity for each of the public rooms at Hospitalfield is clearly signposted.
 All the rooms have signs indicating the capacity of each room.
 Please note this capacity and if there are too many people in the room, please do not enter until someone else has left.